Murder of Laci Peterson: Burials and tributes

 Unborn Victims of Violence Act Signing ceremony at the White House, April 1, 2004.
 Sharon Rocha is standing behind President George W. Bush and her long-term partner Ron Grantski is standing behind her with his hand on her shoulder.

 Laci and Conner, her unborn son, were buried at Burwood Cemetery on August 30, 2003.
-The funeral cost $10,000, which a judge later ordered Scott to pay for.
-Their headstone omits the surname Peterson, per the request of Laci's mother and stepfather, thus Laci is named under her maiden name of Rocha while Conner has no surname listed.
+The funeral cost Sharon Rocha and her long-term partner Ron Grantski $10,000, which a judge later ordered Scott to pay for.
+Their headstone omits the surname Peterson, per the request of Laci's mother and stepfather; thus, Laci is named under her maiden name of Rocha while Conner has no surname listed.
 The deaths of Laci and Conner Peterson led to the passage of the Unborn Victims of Violence Act, which is also known as Laci and Conner's Law.
 On April 1, 2004, Sharon Rocha and her long-term partner Ron Grantski were in attendance at the White House when President George W. Bush signed the bill into law.
 The Act provides that, under federal law, any person who causes death or injury to an unborn child during the commission of a crime upon a pregnant woman will be charged with a separate offense.

 On October 21, 2005, Stanislaus County, California, Superior Court Judge Roger Beauchesne ruled that Scott was not entitled to collect on Laci's $250,000 life insurance policy, as he had been convicted of her murder.
 Under California state law, criminals may not profit from insurance policies.
 On December 19, 2005, the money was given to her mother, Sharon Rocha, as the executor of her estate.
 The California Fifth District Court of Appeals in Fresno later affirmed the trial court's decision on October 31, 2007.
 A $25 million wrongful death lawsuit was later filed against Scott Peterson by Laci's mother and stepfather, but was dropped in April 2009.

-In September 2006, former US congressman William E. Dannemeyer (R-CA) sent a letter to the California Attorney General and other officials arguing that Laci had been killed by members of a Satanic cult, not by Scott.
+In September 2006, former US congressman William E. Dannemeyer (R-CA) sent a letter to the California attorney general and other officials arguing that Laci had been killed by members of a Satanic cult, not by Scott.

 In 2006, Sharon Rocha published For Laci: A Mother's Story of Love, Loss, and Justice, her biography and memoir about Laci's life and death.
 All proceeds are used to fund the Laci and Conner Search and Rescue Fund, which she had founded.
 On January 29, 2006, it was listed at No. 1 on The New York Times Non-Fiction Best Seller list.

-Laci's stepfather, Ron Grantski, died in his sleep at his Modesto home on April 8, 2018, at age 71.
-This followed a lengthy period of failing health.
+Laci's stepfather, Ron Grantski, died in his sleep at his Modesto home on April 8, 2018, at age 71, following a lengthy period of failing health.
 He was buried next to Laci and Conner in Burwood Cemetery.
 Laci's father, Dennis Rocha, died December 9, 2018, at the age of 72.
 He was buried in Lakewood Memorial Park.